High-speed hand dryers in public restrooms are a convenience with an annoying side effect: they are loud!

 - Look for a family or unisex restroom.
 A smaller space may not be as loud as a large, reverberant restroom with lots of stalls.
 Some malls and public places even have restrooms with play areas and small toilets for kids.

 - Use another sound to “mask” the loud sound (the ear will adapt so it won’t seem quite as loud).
-Plus, listening to music or watching a video might help take their mind off it.
+Listen to music or turn on a quick video.

 - Carry earplugs or cover their ears with your hands.